Chip-Biscuit/Spider-Man-the-Movie-Game-2002-PC-Fix/README.md

 Default for FOV is 0 which is off/ original game FOV you can set it out using either = 1,2, 3 or 4 each one will set camera zoomed out further incrementally.

-Default for FPS is 60 would recommend leaving it set to this personally but its up to you to change it you may experience issues.
+Default for FPS is 60 you can change it as you wish.

 brought to you by Fix Enhancers